MirjamFi/BioGraphVisart/README.md

 # SubgraphVisualization

 ### !Only in Safari and Chrome (for the moment)!
-Needs e.g. python SimpleHTTPServer.
+You need to run a sever, e.g. python -m SimpleHTTPServer, in the directory of the subgraphVisualization.html.

-Load a .graphml-file and select node value and tracer to generate a subgraph, you can download as .png.
+Load a .graphml-file and select node value to generate a subgraph, you can download as .png.

 The .graphml-file has to be in the same directory or a subfolder as the subgraphVisualization.html.

-The .png is downloaded.
+The generated graph can be downloaded as .png.
 A file name can be given (without .png) but it is not necessary.
 If no file name given, the graph is stored as <.graphml\>\_\<node value\>.png.